DC Talk

-DC Talk (stylized as dc Talk) was a Christian rap and rock trio.
+DC Talk (stylized as dc Talk) was an American Christian rap and rock trio.
 The group was formed at Liberty University in Lynchburg, Virginia in 1987 by Toby McKeehan, Michael Tait, and Kevin Max Smith.
 They released five major studio albums together: dc Talk (1989), Nu Thang (1990), Free at Last (1992), Jesus Freak (1995), and Supernatural (1998).
 In 2002, the Encyclopedia of Contemporary Christian Music called dc Talk "the most popular overtly Christian act of all time."

 In 2001, the group released an EP, Solo, which contained two solo songs from each member.
 Since that time, the three band members all have led solo careers and two have joined other groups, though they never formally disbanded.
 They performed and recorded individual songs together several times during the 2000s and 2010s, and in 2017, and in 2019 the band reunited for a cruise.

 The group's musical style evolved significantly throughout its career.
-Its first two releases, DC Talk and Nu Thang, were predominantly hip hop.
-Their third album, Free at Last, also mainly took influence from hip hop while the group's music began to incorporate rock and other influences.
+Its first two releases, DC Talk and Nu Thang, were predominantly hip-hop.
+Their third album, Free at Last, also mainly took influence from hip-hop while the group's music began to incorporate rock and other influences.
 The trio's last two albums, Jesus Freak and Supernatural, were predominantly pop rock.

 In June 2025, following allegations of sexual assault made against Michael Tait, many radio stations removed from rotation DC Talk and Newsboys (with whom Tait was the lead singer from 2009 to 2025).
-Tait is no longer mentioned on the dctalk.com website.